hgrgittour/test/readme.txt

 when program running , you can use http://localhost:8080/getNum/CNY to check each currency amount and http://localhost:8080/showUpdate to monitor currency and amount update.
-Also console log output current currency ,show once every 60 seconds For time reasons, I use a round-robin approach to get file changes and message queue changes, which can be implemented in better ways, such as event response.
-It also does not include automated tests...
+Also console log output current currency ,show once every 60 seconds For time reasons, file read need change to event drive It also does not include automated tests...